 October 26 - Homecoming Sunday, a ceremony was held in the Courtyard to burn the mortgage.
 This was a milestone in our congregation.

 February - A home at 1337 Palm Circle was purchased with the purpose of converting it into an Independent Living Facility.
+However, the home adjacent at 1359 Palm Circle became available and was purchased for the purpose of starting the Assisted Living facility.

 Rev. Dana Allen Brones is called to be Assistant Pastor.